chcharishma91/chcharishma91/README.md

 ## 📂 Selected Projects

-- **Early Prediction of Sepsis from Clinical Data** – Analyzed clinical data and created interactive dashboards in **Tableau** to visualize patient trends and key metrics.
+- **Early Sepsis Detection through Clinical Data Analysis** – Analyzed clinical data and created interactive dashboards in **Tableau** to visualize patient trends and key metrics.
 - **PADS Data Analysis** – Analyzed tremor patterns, motor symptom variations, and the effects of alcohol on tremor using Python, Tableau, and Power BI to generate actionable insights.

 *More projects available in my [GitHub repositories](your-github-link)*